Coastal Strategies for Sea Level Rise

-This flythrough gives a glimpse of the nearly completed Union Flats, a high density residential project in Union City.
+This flythrough gives a glimpse of a nearly completed high density residential project in Union City, called The Union Flats.
 APDW designed the central courtyard as a place for residents to dine, entertain and relax.
 Vine-covered outdoor dining room… Greenroof on the yoga studio… check out the video!

 Alameda Point – Waterfront Park Container Village Flythrough